YehudaShapira/xv6-explained/Explanations.md

 We want to map *new* physical addresses, but copy the old data.
 We want to create a *new* kernel stack.
 We want to copy context.
-We want to state to be RUNNABLE (and not RUNNING like parent).
+We want the state to be RUNNABLE (and not RUNNING like parent).
 We want a new `pid`.

 A lot of this stuff is already handled by `allocproc`.